polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Enable Accelerated Networking: **true**

-> Note: Accelerated networking is supported on Azure VM sizes with 2 or more vCPUs.
+> **Note**: Accelerated networking is supported on Azure VM sizes with 2 or more vCPUs.

 -   Image Sku: **2016-Datacenter-Server-Core**